TabularEditor/TabularEditorDocs/te3/tutorials/incremental-refresh-setup.md

 ## Set up from scratch with Tabular Editor

-1. Connect to the Power BI XMLA endpoint of your workspace, and open the dataset upon which you want to configure Incremental Refresh.
+1. __Connect to the model:__ Connect to the Power BI XMLA endpoint of your workspace, and open the dataset upon which you want to configure Incremental Refresh.
-2. Incremental refresh requires the `RangeStart` and `RangeEnd` parameters to be created ([more information](https://docs.microsoft.com/en-us/power-bi/connect-data/incremental-refresh-configure#create-parameters)).
+2. __Create the `RangeStart` and `RangeEnd` Parameters:__ Incremental refresh requires the `RangeStart` and `RangeEnd` parameters to be created ([more information](https://docs.microsoft.com/en-us/power-bi/connect-data/incremental-refresh-configure#create-parameters)).
 Add two new Shared Expressions in Tabular Editor:

   <br></br>